chazzly/knife-verschart/README.md

 TO-DO
 =====
 1. List of Environments is currently hardcoded.
 Can pull from chef server easily, but need a way to estabilish sort order.
-2. Enable primary Environment to be set via commandline or knife.rb
 3. Denote (perhaps with color) that a particular verison does not exist.
 3a.
 Denote (perhaps with color) constraints where no cookbook version exists to match the constraint.